MuhammadUzairMadni/Emergency_Room_Patient_Visit_Analysis_Dashboard-/README.md

 # Emergency_Room_Patient_Visit_Analysis_Dashboard
 ## Overview
-This project presents a detailed analysis of Emergency Room Patient Visits using fake data from 2019 and 2020.
-The dataset is sourced from [Data World]( and contains columns such as patient demographics, visit patterns, satisfaction scores, wait times, and referral details.
+This project presents a detailed Emergency Room Patient Visits analysis using fake data from 2019 and 2020.
+The dataset is sourced from [Data World](https://data.world/markbradbourne/rwfd-real-world-fake-data/workspace/file?filename=Hospital+ER.csv) and contains columns such as patient demographics, visit patterns, satisfaction scores, wait times, and referral details.
 The analysis is visualized through an interactive Tableau dashboard to derive actionable insights for healthcare decision-making.
 ## Key Features of this Dashboard
 1. Total Number of Patient Visits
 - The total number of patients visiting the emergency room over the two years.